NewSapporoNingyo/BVE-Gensokyo-Railway/README.md

 - [ ] 2025-?-?:Release v3.0(Loop line complete)

 View [Developer Guide](https://github.com/noname390/BVE-Gensokyo-Railway/blob/main/dev.md) for more detailed information.

-## Installation Guide
-1. Make sure you are in the Windows operating system.
-2. Install Bve Trainsim 5 and DirectX.（Sometimes .NET is also needed）
-3. Download the releases and remember the local path of it, you will use it later.(The repo is currently only for development.It may cannot be run normally in BVE)
-4. Get the vehicle data from the train creator's website.
-Remember the local path of it, you will use it later.
-5. Make sure the file paths in the text files in "GSR" folder(101M.txt etc.)are correct.
-Then you can open the route in Bve trainsim and enjoy it.<br>

-Notice:
-1. If the routes don't display on the interface of "select route" in BVE 5.8, please check the paths in the text files such as 103M.txt and so on.
-If the problem still exists, report it in "Issues".

 ## Route Information
 The current route includes one-way operation between the Hakurei Shrine and the Moriya Shrine on Gensokyo Loop Line, with a maximum speed of 110 km/h(rapid train)or 95 km/h(local train).
 The route includes 12 stations:  Hakurei Shrine, South Hakurei, Eientei, Chikurin, South Ningennosato,Ningennosato,West Ningennosato,Myorenji,North Myorenji,Youkai no Jyukai,Kusada,and Moriya Shrine.Currently, the route contains local and rapid service.